-This collection is now accepting new articles.
+This collection is now accepting new articles beginning with Reinhard IIner’s tale from the Dolomites.
 If you have a story that you’d like to tell, please contact email@example.com.

 Janelle suffered a harrowing accident on July 2nd, 2016 while traversing the ridge between Augerpoint and Mitchell in Strathcona Park.
 The story of her ordeal and her amazing recovery are described in the 2016 issue of the Island Bushwhacker and the Spring 2019 Newsletter.

 There is much to learn from fellow climbers and mountaineers who share their experience and knowledge.
 Arno Ilgner offers much wisdom to climbers in his book Espresso Lessons.
 There he wrote: “Learning is the means that allows you to reach your full potential.”
 He also wrote that “To learn and improve, however, you must intentionally push beyond what your mind thinks you can do.”
 As climbers and mountaineers, we often push beyond our perceived limits and learn through direct experience.
 We also improve from the many lessons that others share with us.